 Making Sure It's Fungus

 Fungal infections aren't the only conditions that can cause discolored, thick, brittle, or crumbly toenails.
 We'll verify the presence of a fungal infection with a visual inspection, and send part of your toenail off to a laboratory for testing and confirmation if your diagnosis is in question.

 Treating Fungal Toenails in North Seattle

-Foot and Ankle Center of Lake City offers a variety of fungal nail treatments to meet your needs, budget, and lifestyle, including topical and oral medications, and FDA-approved PinPoint FootLaser™ therapy.
-While topical medications are often ineffective and oral medications have the potential for concerning side effects, PinPoint FootLaser™ treatment is painless, has no known side effects, and boasts a success rate as high as 70 percent and new, clear nail growth in as little as three months.
+Foot and Ankle Center of Lake City offers a variety of fungal nail treatments to meet your needs, budget, and lifestyle, including topical and oral medications, and FDA-approved PinPointe FootLaser™ therapy.
+While topical medications are less effective and oral medications have the potential for concerning side effects, PinPoint FootLaser™ treatment is painless, has no known side effects, and boasts a success rate as high as 70 percent and new, clear nail growth in as little as three months.
 Additionally, treatment sessions take just 30 minutes, toenails can be re-treated at three-month intervals without systemic side effects.

 Our Comprehensive Laser Treatment Program Including Tolcylen Has An 80%-90% Success Rate

 Developed to give you the best chance of successfully eliminating toenail fungus, our comprehensive laser treatment program has an 80%-90% success rate and includes:

 - Three laser treatments.

 - Use of a Shoe Zap Ultraviolet Shoe Sanitizer to sterilize your shoes during treatment.

 - Topical medications to use on the infected toenails and surrounding skin.
 We use Tolcylen products for this step in the process.
 These products not only reduce fungus on the skin and nails but improve the appearance of nails in a few week's time.